 Common Diseases for Figs

 Diseases that may affect your fig tree include leaf spot and rust.
 These fungal infections both produce changes in the foliage.
 Rust is ugly, but it won't usually kill a plant outright.
-You can avoid fungal diseases by maintaining proper gardening hygiene.
+You can avoid many fungal diseases by maintaining proper gardening hygiene.
 Wash your tools and clean up your garden at the end of the growing season.